-About John Crane
+John Crane History and Asbestos

 In 1917, John Crane founded the Crane Packing Company in Chicago.
 The company was based on Crane’s invention of a flexible and lubricated metal packing material.

-In its early years, it expanded operations well beyond the packing industry.
+- In its early years, the company expanded operations well beyond the packing industry.
 In the 1940s, John Crane designed and manufactured the first mechanical automotive seal.
 The backbone of the business came from the innovative sealing technology which they invented.

-Among its innovations and sealing designs was the gas-lubricated seal that became important for a variety of environmental settings.
+- Among its innovations and sealing designs was the gas-lubricated seal that became important for a variety of environmental settings.